sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/pricing/index.md

 these attributes a line total is calculated for each line item.
 Line totals then define the total payin and payout sums of the transaction.

-The following arguments can be passed in a line item to the Flex API:
+The following arguments can be passed in a line item to the Sharetribe
+API:

 - `code`: A string that identifies the line item.
 Must start with `line-item/`, for example, `line-item/cleaning-fee`, mandatory.